 Compiled by program staff at DHR, A Guidebook to Virginia’s African American Historical Markers sells for $12.95 and is available through local bookstores and online book retailers.
 It is also available from the University of Virginia Press (www.upress.virginia.edu), the book’s distributor.

-Nearly all 309 markers reproduced in the guidebook were erected along Virginia roadsides within the past 40 years, including markers approved in June of this year by the Virginia Board of Historic Resources (VBHR), which is authorized to designate new historical markers.
+Nearly all 309 markers reproduced in the guidebook were erected along Virginia roadsides within the past 40 years, including markers approved in June of 2019 by the Virginia Board of Historic Resources (VBHR), which is authorized to designate new historical markers.

 By the early 1990s, DHR and the VBHR steadfastly focused on broadening the sweep and scope of what is the oldest state historical marker program in the nation.
 The effort resulted in dozens of new markers that address important topics involving the history of African Americans, women, Virginia Indians, and other groups previously under-represented during the program’s 90-plus years of operation.